tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "Mm."
 Mabel folded the rag into a precise square.
 "Point is, her apartment's sitting empty.
 And old Kessler's not finding a new tenant.
 Also, the storage place is still looking for someone to cover her shifts.”

-She let that sit there between us like the plate of eggs, with the implied order to eat it up gratefully.
+She let that sit there between us like the plate of eggs, with the implied expectation that I’d eat it up gratefully.

 "So," I repeated slowly, "a woman died under unexplained circumstances, and your pitch is that I should take her job and move into her apartment."